stepleton/cameo/aphid/README.md

 * 10MB ProFile emulation (easy), or Widget emulation (harder, since many more low-level hard drive commands are required).

+* Support for Lisa 2/10 drive bay installation: an ongoing effort.

+  - :heavy_check_mark:
-* Support for Lisa 2/10 drive bay installation: increased robustness to power cuts allow Cameo/Aphid to operate within the enclosed drive bay, even though a Lisa powering down can shut down internal hard drives without warning.
+    Increased robustness to power cuts allow Cameo/Aphid to operate within the enclosed drive bay, even though a Lisa powering down can shut down internal hard drives without warning.

-  Nevertheless, the longer ribbon cable for connecting the Widget to the I/O board appears to require terminating resistors or other components to be installed on Cameo.
+  - :soon:
+    The longer ribbon cable that the 2/10 uses to connect to the Widget in the drive bay causes signal quality issues that can lead to malfunctions, likely due to ringing or reflections that can confuse the TXS0108E level adaptor ICs about signal direction.
+Current investigation on a breakout board suggests that substituting 100Ω resistors for the 0Ω jumpers on all Cameo signal lines except PEX1, PEX2, and PEX3 will dampen the ringing well     enough for Cameo/Aphid to work.

+  - :x:
+    When Cameo/Aphid and a Lisa 2/10 are powered on at the same time, the Lisa boot ROM will attempt to boot from Cameo/Aphid before it is ready, leading to a boot error.
+(Once Cameo/Aphid is ready, the user can then select "STARTUP FROM..." to get to the boot menu, then choose to boot from the internal drive as usual.)
+Some other remedy is required before a Lisa 2/10 can boot from an internally-installed Cameo/Aphid without any user input.

+  - :man_shrugging:
     Finally, some substitute for the green hard drive status LED should be devised.

 * A web browser interface for hard drive image file management: by plugging Cameo/Aphid into a modern computer and visiting a designated web address, the